 You will then be emailed a moderation report within 48 hours of the moderation.
 For Cambridge Technicals (2016 suite), you will also be able to view the unit results for each candidate via the candidate unit achievement report within Interchange:

-Candidate work must be retained by the centre until after the certificates have been issued or any enquiries about results processed.
+Candidate work must be retained by the centre until after the certificates have been issued or any reviews of results processed.
 We will not consider any enquiries if the work is not retained.